 Apple’s official requirements for running Mac OS X are 128MB of memory and the following products: iMac, iBook, Power Mac G3, Power Mac G4, Power Mac G4 Cube and any PowerBook introduced after May 1998.

 However, Ryan Rempel’s Unsupported UtilityX, just updated to version 2.0, is a free software application that lets Mac OS X operate on select pre-G3 Macs, according to the folks at Other World Computing.
-The utility can be
+The utility can be downloaded free.

 “Until now, the only people that could use Mac OS X were those that bought a new Macintosh computer or owned a G3 or G4 computer that is currently supported by Apple,” Larry O’Connor, president of Other World Computing, said in a statement.
 “Our goal with Unsupported UtilityX is to take care of the loyal Mac users who have older systems that are not supported for OS X.”